 Their beef is minimally processed and contains no artificial ingredients.
 Their cattle spend most of their time grazing on grass, with only the last 120 days eating a grain based diet to add flavor, tenderness and juiciness to the beef.

 And yes, their beef is seriously some of the best quality that I have ever purchased on the consumer level.
 I have tried a variety of cuts of Harris Ranch Beef over the years and have always been impressed with the quality and flavor of their meats.

-Prepping the Prime Rib
+Prepping the roast

-Like most roasts, there is a little work involved in getting your prime rib ready for the grill.
+Like most roasts, there is a little work involved in getting your roast ready for the grill.
 The golden rule of cooking any meat, is to make sure your meat is at room temperature and is not cold from the refrigerator.
 For my 3-rib roast, I let it sit on the counter for 3 hours prior to grilling.

 The prime rib roast is surrounded by fat and requires a lot of trimming, if your butcher has not done it for you.
 I confess that I did not cut away as much fat as I should have, as I received the roast directly from Harris Ranch.
 I still had a wonderful and juicy roast despite this mistake on my end.

-You only need about 1/4-inch of fat around the roast.
+You only need about ¼-inch of fat around the roast.
 Again, if you have a butcher who can do the work for you, then you can skip this step.
 Do tie some butcher’s twine between the ribs.
 As the prime rib cooks, the twine creates indentations in the crust to help mark where you need to cut between the rib bones.

-Garlic and herb rub for your smoked prime rib roast
+Garlic and herb rub

 You don’t use a wet marinade for a prime rib roast, but a dry rub.
 The more my husband and I grill, the more we prefer the dry rub to a wet marinade when grilling beef.